 How does the Hotel Pack local algorithm work?

-The algorithm ranking factors for hotels remain the same for other Google My Business listings.
+The algorithm ranking factors for hotels remain the same for other Google Business Profiles.
 These are:

 However, Google tries to provide the most relevant hotel for specific hotel search queries: